External timber cladding has been a well-established feature of buildings in the UK & Ireland and particularly Northern Europe for many centuries.

 Timber selection must be in accordance with the durability, use, and exposure conditions described in BS EN 350 and BS EN 335.
 Where the natural durability of the timber falls outside the requirements of BS EN 335-2, it must be preservative treated as per BS EN 599-1.

-When using double vacuum preservative impregnation, particularly with solvent based materials, the manufacturer’s recommended drying times (typically 2-14 days) must be followed before coating.
-If using a water based, surface applied, preservative, such as Teknol Aqua 1410 or Aqua Primer 2907, the boards must be factory coated, on all surfaces, to a minimum dry film thickness of 80 µm before site exposure to comply with BS EN 599-1.
+When using double vacuum preservative impregnation, particularly with solvent-based materials, the manufacturer’s recommended drying times (typically 2-14 days) must be followed before coating.
+If using a water-based, surface applied, preservatives, such as Teknol Aqua 1410 or Aqua Primer 2907, the boards must be factory coated, on all surfaces, to a minimum dry film thickness of 80 µm before site exposure to comply with BS EN 599-1.

 Timber Cladding Profile Design

 All exposed edges and internal and external mould details must have a minimum 3mm radius, to avoid thinning of the coating.

 All non-vertical surfaces must allow efficient water shedding, with a minimum slope angle of not less than 15o.

 All component profiles to follow best practice design recommendations and for cladding as described in the relevant Trada, Napier and BRE publications.
 Key points to note:

 - Installation and design must include air gaps at the top and bottom of the facade to allow ventilation of the back of the boards and preclude moisture ingress.

 - A chalk line or jig block should be used to obtain 3mm clearance between board joints, allowing for board expansion and contraction in service